What is Cinematography?

 To get the best results, the whole cinematography team has to work like a well-oiled machine, where each and every part has a defined task.
 And the DOP has to see to it that every member of the team is fulfilling their role for the smooth functioning of the process.

 8. Choosing the Right Equipment

-All the technical components that are used while shooting a film has a major influence on what the final result is going to look like.
+All the technical components that are used while shooting a film have a major influence on what the final result is going to look like.
 And again it's up to the Cinematographer to choose the right equipment for the shoot.
-This majorly involves cameras, lenses and lights etc.
+This majorly involves cameras, lenses, and lights, etc.